When do you need to file an amended return?

-If you or the Internal Revenue Service (IRS) amends your federal return, under the Code of Virginia § 58.1-1812 you are required to amend your Virginia return.
-The IRS reports changes to federal returns to the Virginia Department of Taxation.
+If you or IRS amends your federal return, under the Code of Virginia § 58.1-1812 you are required to amend your Virginia return.
+The IRS reports changes to federal returns to Virginia Tax.
 To avoid additional interest on any tax due (if applicable), file your amended Virginia return as soon as you are notified of a change to your federal income tax return by the IRS.

 In addition, you may also need to file an amended return if you need to correct an error or include information that was not previously included on your return.